A Large and Diverse Arabic Corpus for Language Modeling

-The author wishes to thank \gls{TFRC} for the free access to Cloud \glspl{TPU}, couldn't have done it without this program.
-Also a special thanks to Dr. Marcin Budka, Professor of Data Science at Bournemouth University, UK for taking part in the subject discussion and review of this work.
+The author wishes to thank \gls{TFRC} for providing free access to Cloud \glspl{TPU}, this wouldn't have been accomplished without this program.
+Also a special thanks to Dr. Marcin Budka, Professor of Data Science at Bournemouth University, UK for participating in the subject discussion and review of this work.